-There are many tax resolution and tax relief programs designed to help individuals and small businesses sort things out with the IRS.
+There are many tax resolution and tax relief services and programs designed to help individuals and small businesses handle their tax debt with the IRS.
 After all, the IRS’s goal is to collect the money you owe—not punish you until you’re forced out of business.

 Running a small business can be overwhelming at times, and sometimes things get overlooked.
 Rather than panic when you realize you haven’t filed taxes or you can’t pay your tax debt, relax.
 You and the IRS share a common goal: getting your taxes sorted out and back on track.